Tag: amazon image strategy

 • Packaging details (pump mechanism, airless bottle)

-Stay away from medical claims or dramatic changeation images.
+Stay away from medical claims or dramatic transformation images.
 Amazon’s AI flags these automatically.

 Common Mistakes That Tank Conversion Rates